FreunzWa/FW_sync/commerce/macroeconomics/deflation.md

 ###### Deflation
 - negative inflation rate, w falls in price level of GS == rise in value of currency.
 - always damaging to the economy, can result in a deflationary spiral, exacerbate economic conditions in a recession and increases the real value of debt.
+    + deflatrionary spiral when there is intiial decrease in AD == falls in prices and decreased consumption == -=wages == further decreased AD == exacerbates and self perpetuates.
+    + an example in history is the Great Depression.

 # In history
 - deflation was the incitng cause behind the Long Depression and the Great Depression